COVID Social Mobility & Opportunities Study

 Special features of the study

-Booster sample of academically able pupils from disadvantaged backgrounds
+Boost sample of pupils from disadvantaged backgrounds with high potential

-The Sutton Trust (study partner) has commissioned an additional sample of young people from disadvantaged backgrounds who showed academic potential before the pandemic, to look in more depth at the impact on their chances for social mobility.
+Study partner Sutton Trust has commissioned an additional sample of young people from disadvantaged backgrounds who showed academic potential before the pandemic, to look in more depth at the impact on their chances for social mobility.

 Linked administrative data

-The study has been designed for linkage to administrative data from the National Pupil Database, the Longitudinal Educational Outcomes (LEO) dataset, as well as other sources, such as participation in the National Tutoring Programme.
+The study has been designed for linkage to administrative data from the National Pupil Database, the Longitudinal Educational Outcomes (LEO) dataset, as well as other sources, such as:

 Data access